← Back to ResourcesBreed Guides

 The short answer

-Three Calgary-specific Frenchie risks dominate everything else: heat stroke (no walks above 22°C, AC required May–September), drowning (Frenchies cannot swim — they sink), and winter cold (insulated coat below 5°C, max 10–15 min walks below -10°C).
-Add exercise limits (20–30 min low-intensity daily, no hiking/running), apartment fit (excellent if AC available), BOAS Cambridge grading for surgery decision, and a long “do not do” list.
-Calgary heat stroke ER cost: $800–$3,000+; lifetime medical $30K–$50K+.
-Pet insurance + cool environment + lean weight + harness only = the Frenchie longevity formula in Calgary.
+Three Calgary-specific Frenchie risks dominate everything else.
+First, heat stroke.
+No walks above 22°C, AC required May to September.
+Second, drowning.
+Frenchies cannot swim.
+They sink.
+Third, winter cold.
+Insulated coat below 5°C, max 10 to 15 min walks below -10°C. Add exercise limits (20 to 30 min low-intensity daily, no hiking or running), apartment fit (excellent if AC available), BOAS Cambridge grading for the surgery decision, and a long do-not-do list.
+Calgary heat stroke ER cost: $800 to $3,000+.
+Lifetime medical $30K to $50K+.
+Pet insurance, cool environment, lean weight, and harness only.
+That is the Frenchie longevity formula in Calgary.

 Calgary summer is genuinely dangerous for Frenchies

 Heat stroke kills Frenchies within minutes, not hours.
 Brachycephalic anatomy means they cannot pant efficiently.
 Above 22°C, walks should be early morning only.
 Above 25°C, skip walks entirely.
-Never leave in a parked car — interior hits 40°C+ within 10 minutes on a 24°C day.
+Never leave in a parked car.
+Interior hits 40°C+ within 10 minutes on a 24°C day.
 Heat stroke symptoms: heavy panting, thick drool, bright red gums, vomiting, collapse.
-Cool with wet towels + AC and head to ER vet immediately if temp exceeds 104°F. Calgary 24-hour ER: Paramount, VCA Canada West, CARE Centre.
+Cool with wet towels and AC, and head to ER vet right away if temp exceeds 104°F. Calgary 24-hour ER: Paramount, VCA Canada West, CARE Centre.

 How does Calgary heat affect French Bulldogs?

 Calgary summer heat is the most dangerous environmental risk for Frenchies.
-Brachycephalic anatomy means they cannot pant efficiently to cool down — heat exhaustion progresses to heat stroke fast.
-Calgary summer averages 22–28°C in July, with 30°C+ heat waves.
+Brachycephalic anatomy means they cannot pant efficiently to cool down.
+Heat exhaustion turns into heat stroke fast.
+Calgary summer averages 22 to 28°C in July, with 30°C+ heat waves.

 TemperatureWalking Protocol

-Above 27°CIndoor + AC only.
+Above 27°CIndoor and AC only.
 Heat stroke risk extreme.

 Heat stroke symptoms: heavy panting, drooling thick saliva, bright red gums, vomiting, weakness, collapse, seizures.
-Normal temp 101–102.5°F; over 104°F is heat stroke.
-Treatment: cool with wet towels + AC + ER vet within minutes.
-Calgary heat stroke ER cost: $800–$3,000+.
-Many Calgary Frenchie owners run AC continuously May–September.
+Normal temp 101 to 102.5°F. Over 104°F is heat stroke.
+Treatment: cool with wet towels and AC, ER vet within minutes.
+Calgary heat stroke ER cost: $800 to $3,000+.
+Many Calgary Frenchie owners run AC continuously from May to September.

 Can French Bulldogs swim?

-No — French Bulldogs cannot swim and pose a serious drowning risk in any water deeper than they can stand.
-Their compact, top-heavy body shape (large head, short legs, dense muscle) and brachycephalic snout makes them sink rather than float.
+No. French Bulldogs cannot swim and pose a serious drowning risk in any water deeper than they can stand.
+Their compact, top-heavy body shape (large head, short legs, dense muscle) and brachycephalic snout make them sink rather than float.
 Drowning deaths are documented in family pools, lakes, hot tubs, and even bathtubs.

-Calgary risk areas: Glenmore Reservoir, Bow River, family pools (especially summer parties), and any boat trip.
+Calgary risk areas: Glenmore Reservoir, Bow River, family pools (especially at summer parties), and any boat trip.

 Best practice: keep Frenchies away from water deeper than their elbows.
-Calgary summer beach trips work better with kiddie pools (3–4 inches of water) for splash play.
+Calgary summer beach trips work better with kiddie pools (3 to 4 inches of water) for splash play.

 How much exercise does a French Bulldog need?

 Less than most breeds.
-Frenchies need 20–30 minutes of low-intensity exercise daily — typically two short walks (10–15 minutes each) or one slightly longer walk plus indoor play.
+Frenchies need 20 to 30 minutes of low-intensity exercise daily.
+Two short walks (10 to 15 minutes each) or one slightly longer walk plus indoor play.
 They are not built for hiking, running, or extended exercise sessions.

 Limits: